 I am interested in art in general: paintings, sculptures, statues,cloisters, gargoyles, grotesques...
 Watercolours or vintage images of city streets or famous monuments would be fantastic.

 I am very keen to learn more about the culture of Nordic European countries, Ireland, Italy, Russia and India.

-If you prefer to send me something more light-hearted, I would also like colourful, naif-style illustrations; many-of-the-same-thing Nouvelles Images style cards; maps, languages and alphabets, tea, teacups and teapots; coffee shops; fairies; characters from children's books or Manga comics; paintings of women reading or writing...
+If you prefer to send me something more light-hearted, I would also like colourful, naif-style illustrations; many-of-the-same-thing Nouvelles Images style cards; maps, languages and alphabets, tea, teacups and teapots; coffee shops; fairies; characters from children's books; cherry blossom; paintings of women reading or writing...
 Or something funny!

 I would also like cards showing some typical foods or folkloric customs of your country.

 If you are artistic and make your own cards, it will be a treat to see one of them.